 But in the early stage of a data visualization project, a common problem is that we don’t yet have a clear sense of the key pieces of our data story, or how they fit together.
 That’s perfectly normal.
 One of the best ways to address that problem is a quick exercise that’s designed to move partially-formed ideas from inside our heads out onto pieces of paper, to help you and any co-workers see them more clearly.

-Push away the computer and pick up some old-school tools:
+For this exercise, push away your computer and pick up some of our favorite old-school tools:

 - your imagination

-Now that you have a clearer idea of the data story you wish to tell, let’s explore some of the free digital tools featured in this book, and questions you should ask yourself when choosing among them.
+Now that you have a clearer sense of the story you wish to tell, and some initial ideas about the visualizations you wish to create, in the next two sections we’ll discuss tools to do the job, and factors you should consider when deciding among them.